donsdgr81/ruby_hubspot_api/README.md

 #### Creating an Association

 To associate two objects, use the `associate` method.
+This uses the HubSpot V4 API.

 ```ruby
 contact = Hubspot::Contact.find(1)